Tides - TU Interdisciplinary Experience (TIDE)

 TIDE 1068 The Pluto & Charon System (1)

 This TIDES course explores the Pluto-Charon system, the public’s perception of Pluto, its history, and its science.
 Students will learn about the search for ‘Planet 9’, the discovery of Pluto and objects beyond, as well as the recent exploration of the Pluto-Charon system and Ultima Thule by the NASA New Horizon’s mission.
 In addition, students will explore and discuss the elusive questions: What is a planet?
 Is Pluto a planet?
 The course will include one field trip to Gretna Observatory one evening during the semester.
-This course is 1 credit and does not have pre-requisites.
+This course is 1 credit hour.

 TIDE 1070 Nola Musuems & Communiti (1)